oresat/oresat-c3-rf/README.md

 Evaluation board measurements using lab tools.

 ## simulations
-ADS and HFSS simulation results.
+Evaluation board simulations using ADS and/or HFSS.